Azmatul/Advance-Todo-List/README.md

 - 📅 Auto timestamp for task creation
 - 🎯 Mark tasks as complete/incomplete
 - ⚙️ Session and CSRF protection built-in
-- 💡 Clean and responsive UI using Bootstrap (optional)
+- 💡 Clean and responsive UI using Bootstrap

 ---